 How much phone data do I need?

 Unless you've only ever had pay-as-you-go phones, you've probably already got a pretty decent idea of how many GBs of data you'll need per month.
-If you constantly go over your allowance, or have bundles of data to spare a month, then selecting your new EE SIM is a good opportunity to recalibrate.
+If you constantly go over your allowance, or have bundles of data to spare a month, then selecting your new EE SIM only deal is a good opportunity to recalibrate.
 But if you're still a little unsure, we can give you some guidance below...

 - 1GB Unsurprisingly, going for EE's minimum amount of data also means its cheapest prices.
 It should be enough for occasionally using a maps app and checking your email away from Wi-fi, but not a lot else.